Chart Color Schemes

 Halls Creek faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.3%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 8.4%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.7%).
-Vocational credentials are held by 28.7% of residents aged 15+, including advanced diplomas (3.8%) and certificates (24.9%).
-Educational participation is high, with 33.0% currently enrolled in formal education.
+Vocational credentials are prevalent, with 28.7% of residents aged 15+ holding them, including advanced diplomas (3.8%) and certificates (24.9%).
+Educational participation is high, with 33.0% of residents currently enrolled in formal education.

 This includes 18.1% in primary education, 9.4% in secondary education, and 1.0% pursuing tertiary education.